katophelix/Bamazon/README.md

-If the user selects Add to Inventory, then the app prompts to user to add quantity to an item
+If the user selects Add to Inventory, then the app prompts the user to add quantity to an item
 ![Add Inventory](screenshots/addquantity.gif)
 and the menu reappears